charles-uno/charles-uno.github.io/_drafts/2019-07-02-homelessess.md

 tags: politics
 ---

+Under no circumstances should a child in America[^1] be homeless.
+I believe strongly that the government (whether federal, state, or local) should ensure that every child in the country has a safe place to sleep

+-- even if doing so is expensive

+[^1]: Child homelessness *anywhere* is morally appalling, but let's start with the problems we can readily solve.

 In some states, we could end homelessness *today*.
 There are more empty homes than there are people without homes.
 A few years ago, Utah did just that.
 They gave each person experiencing homelessness a roof and set them up with a social worker to get them back on their feet.
 The results were staggering. x y